Zippopher/Tverbergs-Theorm-in-the-Plane/README.md

 points there exists a point x (not necessarily one of the given points) and a partition of the given points into r subsets, such that x belongs to the convex hull of all of the subsets.

 ## Our Project
 Our visualization works in 2D, so for a given number of sets r, a set of `3r-2` points is generated, and they're divided into a partition that fulfills Tverberg's theorem for that set of points.
+We determined that dimensions beyond 2D as well as the topological view of the Tverberg Theorem to be beyond the scope of our project given the associated complexity in generating a proper visualization.

 ## How it Works
 So far, this works for sets of points where a single point in the set is the intersection of all convex hulls.
 In this case, the subsets consist of one subset of size 1 (the afformentioned point) and all other subsets are specific sets of 3.
 The subsets of 3 each have a triangle for their convex hull, and these triangles are chosen such that their intersection contains the single point.